NotoriousENG/BADAS_Scripts/README.md

 $ git clone https://github.com/NotoriousENG/BADAS_Scripts.git
 ```

-### If you use git you can update anytime by calling
+### If you use git you can update anytime by
+using git GUI or by running the following comands:
 ```sh
 $ cd PATH_TO_UNITY_PROJECT_FOLDER/Assets/Scripts/BADAS_Scripts
 $ git pull